jongyunhur/jongyunhur.github.io/_pages/about.md

 ***

 Hello
 I am an undergraduate student currently studying AI Convergence at Soongsil University.
-My primary area of interest lies in computer architecture and hardware-software co-design.
+My primary research interest lies at computer architecture and hardware-software co-design.
 I am passionate about understanding how hardware and software interact to design next-generation computer architectures and hardware accelerators.

 I also maintain a technology blog where I share posts in both Korean and English, aiming to expand and share knowledge through various projects and research.